17Ayaan28/Weldclass_Internship_task/README.md

 Also, If direct agent access is when a customer directly reaches out to an agent on their channel, how is it different from an inbound call in terms of the recording?

 Was I correct in assuming that a separate endpoint returns the actual data of the file and this endpoint just returns other details ?

+Q2) Are there any data privacy questions that come up with recording customer conversations and transcribing them ?

+Q3) What is the most efficient database out of the ones that google provides for storing these kind of audio files ? ex.
+CloudSQL, Realtime DB, a bucket etc.

+Challenges to come up with a solution -

+1) For the first component, the main challenge entails obtaining and organising the data in such a format such that it can be added to the cloud database and then can be further utilised to transcribe.
+Since we have to first make API calls and then filter the data, find what’s required and then add it the the db, this constitutes the main challenge.

+2) The second challenge in the first component of the task is to store data in an organised manner so that it is easy to access it and code up the solution for further tasks.